Online Inquiry Form

 For new and returning students

-Union Institute & University is committed to providing equal educational to qualified persons with disabilities.
-The Americans with Disabilities Act of 1990 (ADA) requires the university to make reasonable accommodations to students with a disability only if the individual requests such accommodations.
+Union Institute & University is committed to providing equal education opportunity and support to qualified persons with disabilities.
+The Americans with Disabilities Act of 1990 requires the university to make reasonable accommodations to students with a disability only if the individual requests such accommodations.